The Welcome Café is all about getting people chatting and, for some, creating everyday opportunities to reduce feelings of loneliness.

 Volunteer with the Welcome Café

-There is no limit to how far the project can expand!
-However, it is important to look after our Welcome Cafés and evaluate how the scheme is working out.
-For this we need volunteers!
+It is important to look after our Welcome Cafés and evaluate how the scheme is working out.
+For this we use the help of volunteers!

 Our Welcome Café volunteers…

 - Keep cafés topped up with Welcome Café literature and resources

 - Strike up a rapport with café staff as their feedback is crucial to achieve successful outcomes

 - Observe what is happening on the ground

 - Regularly feedback comments and suggestions to the project coordinator